 dpkg -i samba_version-minorversion.deb

-Samba installation using apt-get package manager can be done using the following steps:
+Samba installation using the apt-get package manager can be done using the following steps:

-This command should locate and install the samba package as well as any packages upon which it depends, such as samba-common.
+This command should locate and install the samba package and any packages upon which it depends, such as samba-common.

 apt-get install samba